michele-perrone/ShadowSyncProject/README.md

 # Shadow Sync Project

-Shadow Sync Project (SSP) is an interactive installation
+Shadow Sync Project (SSP) is an interactive installation with the aim of finding a connection between people through their body movements.

 ## Page index
   1. [Documents](#documents)